LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Which Pods work with the *Loop* app?

-You can use Omnipod 5, DASH and Eros Omnipod Pods with the *Loop* app.
+You can use Omnipod 5 (under test), DASH and Eros Pods with the *Loop* app.

 * The Omnipod 5 is only available in the development branches while in open beta testing

 You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
 Your insurance or pharmacy coverage may cover some of the cost.
+The PDM may be needed in some countries to get replacements for failed Pods.

 !!! info "Alternative Names for Omnipod Pods"